 The practices are not just relegated to the pros either.
 NCAA schools have transfer rules that limit the ability of players to go between schools.
 FBS football players, for example, must sit out a year when they transfer to another FBS school.
 The Big XII further restricts movement between member schools by requiring football players to sit out two years if a player transfers from one Big XII program to another.

-A big reason, perhaps the primary reason, for the existence of monopsony in sports leagues is the fact that particular talents, such as hitting in baseball and blocking in football, don't translate well into other sports at the major league level.
+A big reason, perhaps the primary reason, for monopsony in sports leagues is that particular talents, such as hitting in baseball and blocking in football, don’t translate well into other sports at the major league level.
 NFL talent is more/less NFL-specific.
 NBA talent is more/less NBA-specific.
-Yes there are examples of players who have/had the tools to excel at multiple sports (see Dave Winfield and Bo Jackson, for example), but those are the outliers.
+Yes, there are examples of players who have/had the tools to excel at multiple sports (see Dave Winfield and Bo Jackson, for example), but those are the outliers.
 So sports leagues only need to limit competition between league members to monopsonize their respective labor markets.

-It's important to keep in mind that a sports labor market is not a representative market in the US economy and research results may not generalize.
+It’s essential to remember that a sports labor market is not a representative market in the US economy, and research results may not generalize.
 But examining sports labor markets and cases involving them may yield clues to further understanding the nuances of monopsony markets.